adavis-85/Traveling-Salesman-Branch-and-Bound/README.md

 882.6312637529991

 ```
 882.6312637529991 seconds!
 Or 14.710521062549985 minutes.
-With optimization like this there is always a worst-case scenario where
-the values might all be close in value to each other therefore causing a very long and complex search.
-Run-times can be fine
+With optimization like this there is always a worst-case scenario where the values might all be close in value to each other therefore causing a very long and complex search.
+Programs can be fine
 tuned to obtain a faster time.